 What do I study?

 I call it ‘high performance cognition’.
-Like all higher cognition, it covers a multitude, so first we must find a path forward.
+Study of higher cognition covers a multitude, so my work is a mix of methods, and basic and applied science.

 See my projects (past, ongoing, & upcoming)